vacu9708/Signal-processing/Fourier transform/README.md

 * The sampling of a signal whose frequencies are not an integer multiple of the frequency resolution results in a jump in the time signal, and a "smeared" FFT spectrum.
 * The values on the right side of the niquist frequency are mirror frequencies, which have the opposite sign in the imaginary number.

-### The type of number on each domain
-* Frequency domain after a fourier transform : complex numbers
-* Time domain after an inverse fourier transform : real numbers

 ~~~Python
 import time
 from matplotlib import pyplot as plt